 Can CBD Oil for Bipolar Disorder really have positive effects?

 Bipolar disorder is a mental health condition that causes rapid changes in mood.
 According to the National Institute of Mental Health, nearly 4.4% of adults in the United States suffer from some form of bipolar disorder at some point in their lives.
 While there are treatment options available to treat this condition, they have often come with unpleasant side effects.

 As a result, people are exploring alternative, more natural treatment options like trying CBD Oil for their Bipolar Disorder.
-There’s no question that CBD is the buzzy wellness product of the moment, but with good cause.
+There’s no question that CBD is the buzzy wellness product of the moment (with good cause) but what is the Best CBD oil?
 CBD has become more discussed as a potential alternative treatment option for several things including bipolar disorder.
 Anecdotal evidence, supported by preliminary studies suggests that CBD oil for bipolar disorder has the potential to reduce the severity of the mental health condition by calming nerves which can stabilize moods.